BluePhoenix175/DayZ-Admin-Tools-/README.md

 Q: can you add "script name" to the tools?

 A: possibly.

-Q: battleye keeps kicking me when i execute a tool.

-A: im currently working to find all of the changes that need to be made to scripts.txt. when im done i will include a copy of my modified scripts.txt.

 Q:i do not have access to dayz_code.pbo how can i make the required changes?